truzmeto/LoanStatusPrediction/kernel.md

 ### Simple trick to avoid data imbalance

-Double or triple amount of underrepresented class and shuffle.
-When random forest classifier is used it performs resampling anyways.
+Here, I triple the amount of underrepresented class and shuffle.
+This makes sure that random forest classifier samples equal amouts of data from both classes, when it performs bagging.

 ```python